The winning attitude

 Brian Mackenzie explores what it takes to reach the top of your sport.

 What makes a good player great?
 Sound basics?
 Size?
 Strength?
 Shooting ability?
 Speed?
-I believe its Attitude.
+I believe it is attitude.
 The ability to accept situations and make them work in their favour.
 Losers never seem to know why they lose.
-They blame the referees for bad calls, the gym conditions, the court surface, their teammates, etc. Winners on the other hand play above the problems.
+They blame the referees for bad calls, the gym conditions, the court surface, their teammates, etc. Winners, on the other hand, play above the problems.
 A wise man once said, "It is not what life hands us, but what we do about it".
 I was once asked, what is the most important measurement on a basketball court?
 Without a doubt, it is the six inches between your ears.
-Winning and losing comes down to who can stay focused.
+Winning and losing come down to who can stay focused.
 Great players never let their opponent or outside conditions control their game.
 They are mentally tough, mentally conditioned.
 It is easy to get frustrated when pressure and mistakes happen.
 The more you dwell on it, the more mistakes you will make.
 I cannot count the times I have seen a player get the ball stolen and then commit a personal foul because they were out of control, or becoming outraged because someone was talking about their ancestors.
 If an opponent can pull you out of your game, who wins?.
 Once you are mad, you are though!
 Referee calls, turnovers, Fouls, missed layups, are like the Civil War.
 Once they happen, they become HISTORY!

 Show sportsmanship!
 It is easy to be a good winner, but it takes real class to hold your head up after a tough loss.
 Great players never take losing well.
 If you gave 110% during the game, and you were beaten, there is no shame in having lost.
 Give credit to the team who played better on that given day.
 Learn from it and let it go.
-The respect you will gain from opponents and fans on both sides are well worth it.
+The respect you will gain from opponents and fans on both sides is well worth it.